June 19, 2017

 The phone rang at 7 PM, right in the middle of the Super Bowl game.
 Larry looked at the Caller ID and it was his buddy Troy.
 Larry choked.
 As he picked up the phone, he thought to himself, this cannot be good news.
 A raging Troy jumped right into a monologue.
 All Larry determined was that Gabrielle, Troy’s GF de jour, dumped him.

-When Troy met her he thought she was the most gorgeous woman on the planet.
+When Troy met Tiffany, he thought she was the most gorgeous woman on the planet.
 It was smitten at first sight.
-Showing her off, he took her to restaurants in the high rent districts.
-Comfortably, she asked him if she could order her favorite foods.
+Enjoying showing her off, he took her to restaurants in the high rent districts.
+With great ease, Tiffany always asked if she could order her favorite foods.
 He nodded, thinking it was such a classy move.
-She did order everything she loved: Almas caviar, Wagyu rib eye steak, with Matsutake mushrooms and Yubari melons.
+Tiffany ordered everything she loved: Almas caviar, Wagyu rib eye steak, with Matsutake mushrooms and Yubari melons.

-In return, she promised she’d cook him dinner at her pent house the following weekend.
-However, at the last minute, Troy got a rushed text telling him that there was a party at the restaurant DANIEL in Manhattan and everyone, newly returned from the summer in the Hamptons, would be there showing off their bronzed bodies and fall clothes.
+As Troy was dressing for his date, he received a rushed text telling him that there was a party at Measure, on Langham Place Fifth Avenue, a lounge in Manhattan.
+Tiffany quickly went on to tell him that everyone, newly returned from the summer in the Hamptons, would be there showing off their bronzed bodies and fall clothes.
 Troy changed gears and met her there.
-He happily paid the $100 entrance fee.

-Troy sent her magnificent flowers to tell her what a great time he had on their outing, which rated him a thank you text.
+The next day, Troy sent her magnificent flowers from Prudence Design to tell her what a great time he had on their outing, which rated him a thank you text.

-Just as they passed the two and a half month mark, Gabrielle said she wouldn’t be seeing him any longer.
+Just as they passed the two and a half-month mark, Tiffany said she wouldn’t be seeing him any longer.
 Troy was infuriated!
-The only explanation Gabrielle offered was that she was bored.
+The only explanation Tiffany offered was that she was bored.

 Do Players Know They Are Playing?